bovino/spring_cloud_contract_client_api_sample/README.md

 - StubRunner
 - WireMock

-You can see the server API provider application here: https://github.com/bovino/spring_cloud_contract_server_api_sample
+You can see the server / REST API provider application here: https://github.com/bovino/spring_cloud_contract_server_api_sample

 # TODO List for this sample project